Marissa is the writer of ThePracticalMommy and the blog Mommy Knows What's Best. She is a stay-at-home mom to four and was a teacher.

 FEMA, on their site Ready.gov, has prepared a list of items a family should have in a kit in case of emergency.
-Those items include the basics: 3 gallons of water per person, non-perishable food, first aid kit, flashlight and other ‘recommended’ items like disposable cups, bowls or spoons (for the full list, check out Ready.gov).
-All well and good, but I have two children under the age of three at the moment, so I’d like to be extra prepared for their nutritional and sanitary needs.
+Those items include the basics: 3 gallons of water per person, non-perishable food, first aid kit, flashlight, and other ‘recommended’ items like disposable cups, bowls, or spoons (for the full list, check out Ready.gov).
+All are well and good, but I have two children under the age of three at the moment, so I’d like to be extra prepared for their nutritional and sanitary needs.

 Buying Emergency Supplies

 Shopping Tip: Each time you go shopping for your regular essentials, choose one thing off of the list to buy.
 Look for coupons or deals for each item.
-That way, you are not spending a lot of money in just one shopping trip and you are stocking up on the things you really need.
+That way, you are not spending a lot of money on just one shopping trip and you are stocking up on the things you really need.

 Emergency Water Supply

 Every time you go grocery shopping, buy a gallon of water.
-One gallon is approximately $0.50-$1.00, so it's not a huge expensive as opposed to buying all of your essential water at the same time.
+One gallon is approximately $0.50-$1.00, so it's not a huge expense as opposed to buying all of your essential water at the same time.